South Korea looking into reports about North Korean leader Kim Jong Un's health

+A South Korean government source said Tuesday that South Korea has seen no unusual signs on North Korean leader Kim Jong Un's health, Yonhap reported.

-The South Korean government on Tuesday was looking into U.S. media reports saying North Korean leader Kim Jong Un was in fragile condition after surgery.
+The South Korean government said it was looking into U.S. media reports saying North Korean leader Kim Jong Un was in fragile condition after surgery.

 Officials from South Korea’s Unification Ministry and National Intelligence Service said they couldn’t immediately confirm the report.
 CNN cited an anonymous U.S. official who said Kim was in “grave danger” after an unspecified surgery.